 What does this program do?

-This program helps private lenders provide affordable financing to qualified borrowers to improve access to clean, reliable water and waste disposal systems for households and businesses in rural areas.
+This program helps private lenders provide affordable financing to improve access to clean, reliable water and waste disposal systems in rural areas.
+Affordable terms and good practices can save tax dollars and may be necessary for businesses to locate or expand operations.

 Who may apply for this program?